patternfly/patternfly-react/CONTRIBUTING.md

 If you want to become a maintainer, we expect you to:

 - Review and test pull requests submitted by others.
-- Encourage and ensure design remains an integral part of the review process and pull in designers for review as needed (you can leverage @patternfly/pf-<framework>-design if there is no known associated designer).
+- Encourage and ensure design remains an integral part of the review process and pull in designers for review as needed (you can leverage @patternfly/patternfly-react-ux if there is no known associated designer).
 - Maintain sustained activity versus sporadic.
-- Support users and other developers on [PatternFly Slack](https://patternfly.slack.com/) and the [mailing list](mailto:patternfly@redhat.com).
+- Support users and other developers on [PatternFly Slack](https://patternfly.slack.com/) (there is a channel dedicated to PatternFly React) and the [mailing list](mailto:patternfly@redhat.com).

 Other things that are nice to do: